ABC Family Worldwide: International Family Entertainment

 In May 1992, IFE announced plans to launch Game Channel, a joint venture with Game Technologies, which is a channel that would air original and classic game shows.
 The co-owners planned to allow viewers to interact with its programming over a 1-900 line; revenue was to be shared with providers that carried the channel, who could also integrate their own interactive content into the service.
-Upon its announcement, Game Channel already faced competition from Sony Pictures Television's upcoming Game Show Network, as well as other new cable networks launching at the same period.
+Upon its announcement, Game Channel already faced competition from Sony Pictures Television's upcoming Game Show Network, as well as other new cable networks launching around the same period.
 On June 7, 1993, The Family Channel launched a game show block with interactive segments built around its new original production Trivial Pursuit, in preparation for the planned launch of Game Channel.

 In February 1993, IFE acquired the assets of Television South, a former ITV franchisee in Southern England, for $68.5 million.
 The deal gave IFE ownership of the library of Mary Tyler Moore's studio MTM Enterprises; IFE planned to leverage the MTM programs as part of a new syndication division, and the sale would also bolster an impending British version of The Family Channel.
 In June 1993, prior to its launch, IFE sold a 39% stake in The Family Channel UK to local company Flextech.
 The channel officially launched on September 1.
 Flextech would later buy out IFE's share in The Family Channel UK, which then became the game show-oriented channel Challenge.

 On August 20, 1993, IFE soft-launched the Cable Health Club (later known as FitTV), a service devoted to fitness.
 In December 1993, IFE opened a bidding war to acquire the Nostalgia Network, competing with a partnership of Florida-based MOR Music TV Inc. and Arizona-based Gen-She Inc., and part-owner Concept Communications (owned by the Unification Church).

-In December 1993, IFE purchased three Myrtle Beach, S.C. theaters and Calvin Gilmore Productions for $20 million.
+In December 1993, IFE purchased three Myrtle Beach, South Carolina theaters and Calvin Gilmore Productions for $20 million.
 The Great American Entertainment Co. was formed as a subsidiary of IFE to control the companies.

 In 1994, IFE acquired Dorothy Hamill International, which had bought the ice show franchise Ice Capades out of bankruptcy.
 However, the company went out of business afterward due to the decreasing popularity of its shows in favor of traditional figure skating competitions and exhibitions.
 The tour had a lackluster season, which led Hamill to leave the company.
 IFE then searched for a management company to handle the touring company for an equity stake.
 Instead, they sold Ice Capades in late 1995 while retaining the option of reacquiring a majority stake in Del Wilber & Associates for 10 years.

-By March 1995, IFE formed Family Channel Pictures banner to produce $8 to $12 million theatrical films, four per year.
-Amblin Television president Tony Thomopoulos was hired as MTM Entertainment chief executive officer and would also oversee programing on The Family Channel cable channel and the Family Channel Pictures and creative parts of the Ice Capades and Great American Entertainment Company.
+By March 1995, IFE formed the Family Channel Pictures banner to produce four $8 to $12 million theatrical films per year.
+Amblin Television president Tony Thomopoulos was hired as MTM Entertainment's chief executive officer and would also oversee programing on The Family Channel, Family Channel Pictures, and creative aspects of Ice Capades and Great American Entertainment Company.